 - follows the ADDIE (Analyze, Design, Develop, Implement and Evaluate) model of instructional design.

-The framework follows the ADDIE model of instructional design (Analyze, Design, Develop, Implement and Evaluate) and provides a checklist of questions to consider at each stage of the training development process.
-In addition, the framework includes concrete examples for users’ reference.
+The HEI Framework provides a checklist of questions to consider at each stage the ADDIE process and offers concrete examples for users’ reference.

 We see the framework as a living document that changes based on our evolving knowledge and user needs.
 As such, we are pleased to share the Health Equity and Inclusion Framework for Education and Training Version 2.0, with new additions based on engagement with knowledge users.
 Emphasis was placed on adding practical examples, guidance and resources for faculty and facilitators, consideration for simulation development, and an increased focus on accessibility.
 We sincerely thank all stakeholders and workshop participants for their input and ideas.